It consists of boiling fresh fish and plantains together in salted water.

 Based in Vancouver BC, Dr. Kerry Telford spent a large part of her time from 2001 to 2005 providing medical services at the Centro de Salud Santa Clotilde, while also working in Vancouver at the Peace Arch Obstetrical Clinic and the Bridge Community Clinic.
 Tragically, Dr Telford and her infant daughter passed away on November 29, 2009 when the seaplane in which they were travelling crashed shortly after take-off from Saturna Island, BC.

-Over the years, others have volunteered their time in Santa Clotilde as well, including pharmacist Angela Lo, Dr Rich Currie, film editor Erin Parks and Dr Telford’s husband Patrick Morrissey, who is now the Director of PANGO Canada.
+Over the years, others have volunteered their time in Santa Clotilde as well, including pharmacist Angela Lo, Dr Rich Currie, Jen Selman, film editor Erin Parks and Dr Telford’s husband Patrick Morrissey, who is now the Director of PANGO Canada.

 The Clinic is funded primarily by donations and contributions, as well as a lesser amount from the Peruvian government.